df15h-moddable/df15h-creation-engine/docs/architecture.md

 -- chief of which is xEdit.

 ## Platform (e.g. `Skyrim.exe`)

+The platform is the engine of the game.

 This is the C++ layer of the compiled executables.
 It would be opaque to modders without the efforts of a small community of C++ enthusiasts.